jmparis/MakeMaker/Makefiles/wrappers/Folders/README.md

-# Makefile folder
+# Makefile for Folders

 ## Behavior

 A specific Makefile that run recursively inside all subdirectories found in the current directory.

-`all clean clobber install uninstall help update` targets are supported
+the following `all clean clobber install uninstall run help update` targets are supported